-Haoxiang Yang is a postdoctoral research associate at the Center for Nonlinear Studies (CNLS) at Los Alamos National Lab.
+Haoxiang Yang is an assistant professor at the School of Data Science, the Chinese University of Hong Kong, Shenzhen.
 He graduated with a PhD degree from the Department of Industrial Engineering and Management Sciences at Northwestern University.

 Haoxiang's research focuses on the theory of optimization under uncertainty, specifically in stochastic programming and robust optimization, integer programming and nonlinear programming, with its applications in energy systems, supply chain and logistics, disaster relief and sports analytics.

 May 2023: I will give a talk at Antai College of Economics and Management, Shanghai Jiaotong University.

 June 2022: I will host a session and give a talk at INFORMS International Conference at Vancouver, Canada.
 (Talks)

 December 2021: I will give a talk on DRO in distribution networks under stochastic disruptions on December 3rd at Zhejiang University (Online).
 Tencent Meeting No. 125318244.

 January 2021: I gave a talk on DRO in distribution networks under stochastic disruptions at LANL Grid Science Winter School.
 (Slides)